Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 Initially, the current in every branch remains zero.
 Because of this, the voltage at net2 follows the voltage V<sub>DDD</sub>, while voltage at net1 will be nearly zero.
 In order to cause a current flow in net1, we use the transistor MP<sub>5</sub>.
 To create a current flow through MP<sub>5</sub>, there must be a voltage difference greater than V<sub>t</sub> accross its source and gate terminals.
 This is done by the transistor MN<sub>3</sub>.

-As current flows through net6, transisitor MN<sub>3</sub> creates a voltage difference of greater than V<sub>t</sub> accross transistor MP<sub>5</sub>, allowing current through net1.
+As current flows through net6, transistor MN<sub>3</sub> creates a voltage difference of greater than V<sub>t</sub> across transistor MP<sub>5</sub>, allowing current through net1.
 This current gets mirrored to net 2, causing the circuit to move into a desired stable point.
 As current stably flows through net 2, the voltage at net2 goes down, causing transistor MP<sub>5</sub> to go into reverse bias.
 This turns off transistor MP<sub>5</sub>, allowing the start-up circuit to isolate itself from the reference voltage circuit (however, some minimal current will always flow through net6).

 ### Complete BGR Circuit